-One problem with computer effects is that they can age.
-An computer stunt that looked real enough in 2005 might look fake as hell not even ten years later.
+One problem with digital effects is that they can age.
+A computerized stunt that looked real enough in 2005 might look fake as hell not even ten years later as technology advances.
 Meanwhile, an actual boat jumping an actual ramp to evade a pursuer will look like itself in 1988, in 2008, 2028 and so on.
 Perhaps we’ll reach a technological zenith–maybe even soon–when digital effects will be indistinguishable from the sight of actually seeing speedboats whip around tight corners in a city water channel, coming close to crashing while sending waves of water up onto nearby onlookers.
 It would certainly make for the ideal marriage of safety and scintillation.
 But that day is not yet here.
-And until that day, the stuntwork in Amsterdamned, reckless as it is, will be more exhilarating to me than anything even the best CG effects team can muster.
+And until that day, the stunt work in Amsterdamned, reckless as it is, will be more exhilarating to me than anything even the best CG effects team can muster.

 Final Grade: Watch it.
 Get yourself a Shudder account if you don’t have one already, and watch it.